TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

    - [x] Add all instance folders (`<uibRoot>/<url>/src|dist|root`)
    - ~~Add uibuilder root folder & config file~~ No, as this would require Node-RED to be reloaded anyway, decided not to do this. npm functions will manage content.
    - ~~How to rebuild list if the file list changes outside of Node-RED?~~ Just change to another folder and back.
+- [x] Add option to create a web index showing full contents of node instances custom folder (including `src` and `dest` folders).
+Available to end user clients if flag is set.

 ### Docs